hzi-bifo/ChemLM/README.md

 The dataset that was used for intrinsic evaluation (Lipschitz constant calculation and UMAP) can be found in [data/intrinsic](https://github.com/hzi-bifo/ChemLM/tree/main/data/intrinsic).

+Experimental data have been presented in peer-reviewed journals or patent applications and are detailed in Supplementary Table 4 and are not available here.

 ## Models
 The trained models including the pretrained and the tokenizer can be found in [Huggingface](https://huggingface.co/gkallergis).